-- Must not have experienced a ≥ Grade 3 immune related AE or an immune related neurologic or ocular AE of any grade while receiving prior immunotherapy.
-Note: Patients with endocrine AEs of ≤ Grade 2 are permitted to enroll if they are stable while maintained on appropriate replacement therapy and are asymptomatic.
+- Must not have experienced a Grade ≥3 immune related AE or an immune related neurologic or ocular AE of any grade while receiving prior immunotherapy.
+Note: Participants with endocrine AEs of Grade ≤2 are permitted to enroll if they are stable while maintained on appropriate replacement therapy and are asymptomatic.

-- Must not have required the use of additional immunosuppression other than corticosteroids for the management of an AE, not have experienced recurrence of an AE if re-challenged, and not currently require maintenance doses of > 10 mg prednisone or equivalent per day.
+- Must not have required the use of additional immunosuppression other than corticosteroids for the management of an AE, not have experienced recurrence of an AE if re-challenged, and not currently require maintenance doses of >10 milligrams (mg) prednisone or equivalent per day.

 - Has an active infection including tuberculosis (clinical evaluation that includes clinical history, physical examination and radiographic findings, and tuberculosis testing in line with local practice), hepatitis B (known positive HBV surface antigen [HBsAg] result), hepatitis C, or human immunodeficiency virus (positive HIV 1/2 antibodies).
-Patients with a past or resolved HBV infection (defined as the presence of hepatitis B core antibody [anti HBc] and absence of HBsAg) are eligible.
-Patients positive for hepatitis C (HCV) antibody are eligible only if polymerase chain reaction is negative for HCV RNA.
+Participants with a past or resolved HBV infection (defined as the presence of hepatitis B core antibody [anti-HBc] and absence of HBsAg) are eligible.
+Participants positive for hepatitis C (HCV) antibody are eligible only if polymerase chain reaction is negative for HCV RNA.

 - Has a history of (non-infectious) pneumonitis that required steroids or has current pneumonitis.